 Lasting, Disruptive Change

-Corporate partners are a select group of established organizations that are front-runners in creating, leading, and managing change.
-You should partner with the Institute for Gender + the Economy if you are ready to drive lasting, disruptive change by:
+Industry partners are a select group of established organizations that are front-runners in creating, leading, and managing change.
+You should partner with the Institute for Gender and the Economy if you are ready to drive lasting, disruptive change by: